Our specialties are freestyle dance/disc, flyball, and agility.

 One of my favorite tricks to train is rebound because of how unique it is to each dog.
 I also love how it can also be translated into many different areas of training, like in disc.

 Right around when I was born my parents started Alaska’s first flyball club, so I’ve been lucky enough to be around dogs/dog sports my entire life.
-I first started competing in 2011 around when I was about 8 years old and haven't stopped since.
+I first started competing when I was about 7 years old and haven't stopped since.
 Now I participate in multiple sports including, but not limited to, flyball, agility, disc, freestyle, and dock diving.
 I have always been drawn to dogs and having such amazing trainers in my life definitely helped me to grow and pursue that passion.

 I’m a full time student.
 When I’m not busy with school I love to work with my dogs, hike, take photos, and go on all sorts of adventures.
 Whether it be kayaking, stand up paddleboarding, or camping.
 Getting outside with my dogs is always my favorite activity.
 I also teach some classes at a local dog training facility.